Buffalo Wild Wings Smashed Burgers

 Beer Battered Onion Rings

 This burger came with a side of beer-battered onion rings.
-I enjoyed dipping the o-rings in the southwestern ranch sauce while waiting for the final pretty baby to arrive.
+I enjoyed dipping the o-rings in the Southwestern ranch sauce while waiting for the final pretty baby to arrive.

 Bacon Hatch Chile Burger